PlayFab/gsdk/UnrealPlugin/ThirdPersonMPLocalDeploy.md

 You can run LocalMultiplayerAgent from Visual Studio with the "Start New Instance" command, sometimes bound to F5, or you can navigate to ```{depot}\LocalMultiplayerAgent\bin\{configuration}\netcoreapp3.1``` and double click "LocalMultiplayerAgent.exe".
 You can also run this from within a cmd window to observe or capture debug log information.

 Running LocalMultiplayerAgent.exe should start your game server.
-You can find your game server process ID in the Details column.
-If there are multiple instances, you may need to use Task
-Manager to force-close instances that are lingering from previous attempts.
+You will usually want to have Task Manager open for this.
+You can find your game server process ID in the Details tab of Task Manager.
+If there are multiple instances listed, you may need to use Task Manager to force-close instances that are lingering from previous attempts.
 If your LocalMultiplayerAgent _starts_ multiple instances, look for the process ID with a comparatively high memory use (Some Unreal build configurations have multiple executables, and both are in the task manager for the duration).

 Once you see your ThirdPersonMPServer process running in Task Manager, you can return to Visual Studio, select the Debug dropdown -> Attach to Process.
 From the popup window, you can search your process name: ThirdPersonMPServer, and then select the proper process ID, identified from Task Manager.

-At this point, you should be able to perform moderate debugging into your game.
+At this point, you should be able to perform typical debugging into your game server.

 NOTE: Unreal provides multiple build configurations and multiple ways to build your server.
 For best results, use the "Development Server" configuration, and output, built directly from Visual Studio.
-Release builds, or builds built from the Development Editor may work better for other situations, but the configuration built directly from Visual Studio will be easier to attach, and debug in Visual Studio.
+Shipping builds, or builds built from the Development Editor may work better for other situations, but the "Development Server" configuration built directly from Visual Studio will be easier to attach and debug in Visual Studio.

 ## Navigation